 Help with Vastus Medialis Quadriceps Muscle Pain

 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and in my massage therapy practice.
 It provides warmth without burning heat and is great for relieving pain.
 Applying Sombra to the muscles on the front of the thigh, down into the knee can help reduce pain and tightness caused by the vastus medialis muscles.
 I recommend Sombra for chronic pain and chronically sore tight quadriceps muscles.

 Cold Therapy Gel For Vastus Medialis Injury and Pain

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
 It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 If your pain is from a recently pulled quadriceps muscle I would recommend Biofreeze.

 Cold Pack For Quadriceps Muscles

 Braces and Supports To Help Vastus Medialis Injury and Pain

 McDavid Thigh Brace Wrap covers the thigh and can be used for quadricep support or rehabilitation.
 This support works well if your pain is more in the upper thigh area.
 Provides great compression and warmth to help maintain muscle mobility and reduce pain.
 Sizing: SM 18 to 20 inches, Med 20 to 22 inches, LG 22 to 25 inches, XL 25 to 28 inches.

-McDavid Groin Wrap is recommended for high quadricep, hamstring and groin pulls.
+McDavid Groin Wrap is recommended for high quadricep, hamstring and groin pull.
 This strap works well for people who have pulled a muscle up high near the pelvis.
 The strap in addition to the knee brace gives support along the length of the muscle.
 The strap has an adjustable Velcro closure so you can adjust the pressure as needed.